microsoft/azuredevopslabs/labs/java/Build Docker containers with VSTS.md

     ![Click Create](images/vsts-build-docker/start-acr-wizard.png "Click Create")

-1. Enter a name, resource group, location and storage account.
+1. Enter a name, create or use an existing resource group, and choose a location.
+Enable the Admin user option, and enable managed registry.
+This allows you to not have to manage a storage account for the images (similar to managed disks with VMs).
+Select the Basic pricing tier.
 Click Create when you are done.

     ![Settings for the Registry](images/vsts-build-docker/new-reg-settings.png "Settings for the Registry")